 What Are The Features Of A File Uploader?

 When it comes to building a file uploader, we need to create a front-end file upload button that will enable users to upload their desired files to the website or web app.
 We can also allow multiple file uploads and display progress bars for a better user experience.
-Additionally, we should also show image previews when a user uploads an image file.
+We should also show image previews when a user uploads an image file.
 Once the file is uploaded, we need to read it, send it to the backend, and store it on the server.
 Sometimes, users upload large files, resulting in slow uploaders.
 For this reason, it’s best to upload large files to the server in chunks to prevent errors and improve speed.
 These chunks of files are more manageable than one single large file.

 How To Create A JavaScript File Uploader?